📖 Festival Description

 We're accepting music videos, under 20 minutes, from all around the world.

-We're accepting TV and Web series episodes, under 30 minutes, from all around the world.
+We're accepting short films of any genre, under 30 minutes, with no dialogue or spoken words, from all around the world.

 We're accepting short films of any genre, under 20 minutes, created all around the world, with a theme or story related to human rights, environment & ecology, activism, citizenship and community mobilization, local development, the rights of minorities, migration, global justice, etc.